yuew620/emr-gateway/README.md

 Requisit:
 You already set up an AWS EMR.

-1 launch an EC2 instance as an gateway instance， in the same VPC as EMR use
+1 launch an EC2 instance as a gateway instance， in the same VPC as EMR use

 2 Configure EMR Security Group inbound rule, including master, core, task's security group.
 Let the gateway can send traffic to emr nodes.